mlinnen/seneca-lifx/README.md

 when the following will be done or in what order.
 - Turn this into a real node package
 - Add support for setting the color of the lights
+- Track the up/down time of a LIFX bulb